By Tech Powered Dad | July 13, 2016

-Since its release in early 2011, the Casio Prizm, or fx-CG10, has been the one calculator that has truly taken some of the attention of students and teachers from the Texas Instruments lineup of graphing calculators.
+Since its release in early 2011, the Casio Prizm has been a calculator that has caught the eye some of the some students and teachers traditionally focused on the Texas Instruments lineup of graphing calculators.
 From the first announcement of the Prizm’s, Casio had promotional footage touting it as the first true competitor to the TI-Nspire.
-I don’t think there’s any doubt that the Prizm did create ripples in Dallas since TI released their own color calculator, the TI-Nspire CX (review) a few month later.
+I don’t think there’s any doubt that the Prizm did create ripples in Dallas since TI released their own color calculator, the TI-Nspire CX (review) a few months later.

-The Casio Prizm was not the first color graphing calculator, but it was so much better than previous efforts (which only display a few colors), it might as will have been.
+That’s the question we were asking when the Prizm was released.
+The Casio Prizm was not the first color graphing calculator, but it was so much better than previous efforts (which only displayed a few colors), it might as well have been.
 The Prizm’s capabilities in terms of resolution, range of colors, and the ability to display photographs have changed the game, beating Texas Instruments into the color calculator market by a full 6 months.
 With the tremendous popularity of high resolution iPods and similar devices that have a similar cost to graphing calculators, you do have to wonder why it took so long for someone to try this.
 The display features over 65,000 colors, a 384 x 216 resolution, and back lighting.
 It’s not entirely surprising that Casio would be the first to take the plunge on a color grapher, as its always been innovative with graphing calculators.
 It was actually the first company to release a graphing calculator.

 This is an all-purpose calculator, designed for students from beginning algebra through calculus and beyond.
 It includes apps that make it appropriate for use in statistics, financial math, geometry, and more.
 It’s easy to use operating system doesn’t require learning a lot of syntax, so a beginner will feel right at home.
 The Prizm does not have a CAS, or computer algebra system, so it doesn’t manipulate variables.
-That might be a let down for some calculus students, but the fact that the Prizm does not have a CAS makes it legal on almost any standardized test, including ACT, SAT, and AP, and with almost any high school or college math department.
+That might be a let down for some calculus students, but the fact that the Prizm does not have a CAS makes it legal on almost any standardized test, including ACT, SAT, and AP, and with should be good with almost any high school or college math department that accepts graphing calculators.

-I’m going to have to pick my favorites here because there are a lot of things I like about the fx-CG10.
+I’m going to have to pick my favorites here because there are a lot of things I like about the fx-CG10/20.

 First off, it’s a gorgeous calculator.
-It looks good in the press pictures, but it’s even better in person.
-I’ve even had one of my students make the exact same comment I had when I first saw it: “It looks more like a big cell phone than a calculator.”
+It looks good in the pictures online, but it’s even better in person.
+I’ve even had one of my students make the exact same comment I had when I first saw it: “It looks more like a cell phone than a calculator.”
 It’s sleek, it feels good in your hand, and even though it has a large display, it’s not heavy or bulky (a big advantage if you’re going to be carrying it in your backpack or purse at school).
-By printing the key labels under the plastic on the top part of the calculator, on top of the plastic in the middle and using raised keys at the bottom, the Prizm has a cool “stair step” effect to help segment the various functions of the calculator.
-Even when I have multiple calculators on my desk, I often finding myself reaching for the Prizm due to the “wow” factor.
+While I loved the look of the original version of the Prizm when it was released, I think the newer version (see below) is even better for the late 2010’s.

 But looks are not going to be the major factor for most people when buying a Prizm.
 Performance is more important.
 Casio was wise to take the best elements of their strong fx-9860GII operating system and incorporate them into the Prizm.
 That means you get a number of preloaded apps, including Spreadsheets, Dynamic Graphing, Recursive functions, Conic Graphs, Financial math, Dynamic Geometry, and Unit Conversion, all of them displayed with a level of detail and refinement not possible on the fx-9860GII’s lower res, black and white display.
 Additional apps can be uploaded to the calculator via the mini-USB connection that allows the Prizm to interface with computer and paves the way for future operating system updates that have become commonplace with graphing calculators.